 Lastly, while building any training material the most important piece to remember is test, test and test again.
 Storyboard out what you want to convey and start getting feedback.
 Have as many people as you possibly can go through it and listen to what they say.
 Do not cut corners on this one.
 You will uncover where the holes are in your training logic, if you are losing your audience and what needs polish.

-Online training is exploding in popularity because it works!
+Online training has exploded in popularity because it works!
 But, only if done right.
 Make sure your online training is worth peoples’ time and it will reward you (and them!) greatly.

 Danielle VanZorn, PMP, SPHR